ANIEKWECHIDERA/C.R.U.D-1.0/README.md

 Database Connection:

-Utilized the PyODBC library to establish a connection to a SQL Server database./
+Utilized the PyODBC library to establish a connection to a SQL Server database.n

 GUI Development: